onsdagens/esp32c3-pmp/README.md

 in the root of this directory.
 The command will compile the pmp_resource example, flash the binary to your ESP32-C3 and open a debug print window.

+NOTE: The GPIO pin used to toggle the LED assumes a ESP32-C3-DevKit-RUST-1 .
+For other development boards, the LED pin might not match up.

 To trigger a PMP fault caused by unallowed peripheral access, simply try accessing a non-GPIO peripheral from the ``blinky`` function in the example e.g. by uncommenting the last line.